nomorenotes/nomorenotes/docs.md

 ### `/nexus`
 View other servers.
-(Only one sever online, so this useless)
+(Only one sever online, so this useless now)

 ### `/help [file?]`
 Get help.